anubhavsingh2027/Todo-App/README.md

-# Todo-App
-A simple and elegant To-Do App designed to boost productivity.
-Add, edit, and delete tasks effortlessly with a clean interface.
-Stay organized with due dates, mark tasks as complete, and track progress in real time.
-Minimal yet powerful, this app helps you focus on what matters most every day.
+📝 To-Do App

+A simple yet powerful To-Do App built to help you stay organized and productive.
+With a clean UI and intuitive design, you can quickly add, edit, and delete tasks while keeping track of deadlines and completed work.

+✨ Features

+➕ Add new tasks with ease

+🖊️ Edit or update tasks anytime

+❌ Delete tasks you no longer need

+✅ Mark tasks as complete to track progress

+📅 Option to set due dates for better planning

+⚡ Minimal, responsive, and user-friendly design

+🚀 Tech Stack

+Frontend: React / Tailwind CSS

+Backend: Node.js / Express

+Database: MongoDB

+🎯 Purpose

+Stay focused, improve productivity, and manage daily tasks seamlessly.
+Perfect for students, professionals, or anyone who wants to keep life organized.